9 Ways To Teach Cyber Safety to Kids

 7. Lead by Example

-As role models for children, parents and adults play a pivotal role in shaping kids’ attitudes and behaviors towards technology and the internet.
-Leading by example by practicing safe online habits, respecting others’ privacy, and demonstrating responsible digital behavior sends children a powerful message about the importance of cybersafety.
+Parents and adults serve as key role models in influencing children’s attitudes and behaviors toward technology and the internet.
+Leading by example by practicing safe online habits, respecting others’ privacy, and demonstrating responsible digital behavior sends a powerful message to children about the importance of cybersafety.

 8. Monitor Regularly